 As long as I am dressed for it I don’t have any objections to walking in the rain per se.
 The ground had been really dry when I set off on the trail, so it was quite pleasant to observe how everything seemed to get visibly greener as the day passed.

-It was only when I reached Craigellachie after 10 miles of walking that I reached the end of my psychological endurance, having been out in the rain for almost 24 hours.
-When I realised that everything in my waterproof jacket pockets was wet, and that the navigation on my phone had stopped working, I made the decision to enquire about a room for that night.
+It was only when I reached Craigellachie that I reached the end of my psychological endurance, having been out in the rain for almost 24 hours.
+When I realised that everything in my waterproof jacket pockets was wet due to a zip problem, and that the navigation on my phone had stopped working, I made the decision to enquire about a room for that night.

 It felt a bit strange to be indoors again but a hot shower, a pub meal and a night on a comfortable mattress soon made the world seem right again.